Skip to main content

 • Professional Accountancy Organizations

-The Jordanian Association of Certified Public Accountant (JACPA)
+Jordanian Association of Certified Public Accountants (JACPA)

-The Audit Profession Law No. 32 of 1985 established the Jordanian Association of Certified Public Accountants (JACPA).
-It is a mandatory membership organization for Certified Public Accountants.
+JACPA was established under Audit Profession Law No. 32 of 1985 and operates as the mandatory professional accountancy organization for Certified Public Accountants in Jordan.

 Adoption of International Standards